sigmdel/tasmotasbacker0/README.md

 **Version 0.1.1** (July 8, 2021)

 A utility that can back up the configuration of all Tasmota devices on a network.
-Contrary to [tasmotasbacker](https://github.com/sigmdel/tasmotasbacker), it does not use an MQTT broker to obtain the IP addresses of the Tasmota devices.
+Contrary to [tasmotasbacker](https://github.com/sigmdel/tasmotasbacker), it does not use an MQTT broker to obtain the IP addresses of the Tasmota devices nor does it require any external libraries.

 ![screenshot](images/backups0_capture.jpg)